markshust/magento2-module-disabletwofactorauth/README.md

 ### M.academy

-This course is sponsored by <a href="https://m.academy/" target="_blank">M.academy</a>, the simplest way to master Magento development.
+This module is sponsored by <a href="https://m.academy/" target="_blank">M.academy</a>, the simplest way to master Magento development.

 <a href="https://m.academy/" target="_blank"><img src="docs/macademy-logo-200x60.png" alt="M.academy"></a>